 - Character Collection battle pass (six character packs)

-There also some pre-order bonuses tied to specific retailers.
+There are also some pre-order bonuses tied to specific retailers.
 Purchase either edition of the game from Best Buy to get a free SteelBook case.
 Buy it from GameStop, and you’ll get a free mini x-wing Lego kit.

 Do I need to know the Star Wars movies to play?